httk-system/saneconda/README.md

 # saneconda

-A saner handling of Anaconda environments with the conda command.
+A wrapper-script for the Anaconda "conda" command (and "mamba") for a saner handling of Anaconda environments.

 ## Setup